TN 11 (01-17)

 MINE-equivalent cases – Given a MIE or MIP diary, but the case involves a very severe impairment which could be considered a permanent impairment in terms of duration of the condition and the unlikelihood of medical improvement occurring.
 Some examples are:

-amputation of a leg at the hip or amputation as a consequence of diabetes,
+amputation of a leg at the hip or amputation as a consequence of diabetes; or

-a longstanding condition which has resulted in bed confinement or the need for a wheelchair, walker or crutches, or
+a long-standing condition which has resulted in bed confinement or the need for a wheelchair, walker or crutches.

 Do not invoke this process if: